TanYanwen/LSRE-2016-TanYanwen/Seminars/Seminar2.md

 -------------------

-After two article after I read but don't have a lot of ideas, so I hope we can know more through seminar class and then summarizes and the writing of personal feeling.
+There are two articles after I read but don't have a lot of ideas, so I hope we can know more through seminar class and then summarizes and the writing of personal feeling.

 -------------------